paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 spot][X Marks the Spot] on your map is a moving target, but I have been able to strike gold at the following places:

-- **Own meetups**.
+- **Your own meetups**.
 After talks are finished at every meetup, make sure to take some time to let participants know that you are _always_ looking for talks, especially from first-time speakers.
 After proceedings, I have had many people ask whether a topic they want to talk about has been done before, or whether it would be interesting or not.
 Harness that interest and curiosity and guide it towards becoming a talk submission.
 - **Other meetups**.
 See a talk you liked at another meetup that your community might also like or benefit from?
 Reach out to that speaker and see if they want to get more mileage out of their talk with another audience.
 [Write once,